NigelFinegan5p/project5/testing.md

 - **Scale and Complexity:** As features like the shopping cart, Stripe integration, and dynamic user accounts were introduced, the scale of the project increased.
 Suddenly, we were working with **backend** and **frontend** complexities that were much more involved than anticipated.
 At this point, effective **project management** was crucial.
 We had to prioritize tasks, break down each feature into manageable chunks, and track progress carefully to avoid scope creep.

 - **Timelines:** We learned the hard way that no project is immune to **timeline challenges**.
 Initially, we underestimated how long some of the features — particularly the payment gateway integration — would take.
-This put pressure on the team and tested our **time management** skills.
-Deadlines loomed, and it was clear that we needed a more disciplined approach to keep things on track.
-We found ourselves constantly re-evaluating timelines, but through careful adjustments and iterative planning, we were able to meet most of our goals.
+This put significant pressure on me and tested my **time management** skills to the maximum.
+Deadlines loomed, and it was clear that i needed a more disciplined approach to keep things on track.
+I was constantly re-evaluating timelines, but through careful adjustments and iterative planning, finally we were able to meet most of our goals.

 ---

 ### What We Learned: Key QA Insights

-- **Debugging is a craft, not a checklist:** As **Project Swan** expanded from a simple static site to a dynamic, fully integrated eCommerce platform, debugging became a nuanced process.
-It wasn’t just about fixing issues; it was about anticipating potential problems and addressing them early in the development cycle.
+- **Debugging is a craft, not a checklist:** As our first eCommerce project evolved from a simple static site to a fully integrated platform, debugging became a nuanced process.
+It wasn’t just about fixing issues but about proactively identifying and addressing potential problems early on. **Manual click-by-click testing** played a key role, allowing us to uncover hidden issues, especially when testing complex flows like the shopping cart and payment processing via **Stripe**.
+We also used **webhooks for Stripe** to validate payment transactions and ensure proper order updates.

-- **CI pipelines: A blessing and a challenge:** The CI pipeline was our safety net, preventing small errors from ballooning into larger problems.
-But, as with any tool, it wasn’t always smooth sailing.
-Sometimes the automation worked against us, especially when tight timelines and feature requests clashed.
-Yet, when it worked, CI saved time and ensured code quality.
+- **Running tests 3x in the CLI:** Introducing features like the shopping cart and **Stripe integration** led to flaky tests and occasional inconsistencies.
+To ensure accuracy, we ran tests multiple times through the **CLI** using **Python**, **Stripe CLI**, and **PowerShell**.
+Running tests **3x in the terminal** helped us replicate real-world user conditions and provided a better understanding of how the platform performed in various scenarios.
+This approach allowed us to detect and resolve issues more efficiently.

-- **Flaky tests: The unpredictable elements:** Introducing features like a shopping cart and Stripe integration meant dealing with flaky tests.
-These small inconsistencies made us second-guess our entire testing strategy.
-But instead of getting frustrated, we tackled each flaky test with persistence, making it a learning opportunity for how to refine our testing approach moving forward.
+- **Flaky tests: The unpredictable elements:** With new features came challenges like flaky tests, particularly in integration points such as **Stripe** payments.
+These inconsistencies made us question the reliability of our testing strategy.
+However, instead of getting frustrated, we tackled each flaky test with persistence.
+Running tests through the CLI and manually reproducing the issues helped us refine our approach and improve the stability of the platform.

-Despite the challenges, we emerged from this process with valuable insights and a project that was functional, feature-rich, and bug-resistant (for the most part!).
-Yes, there are a few lingering bugs, but they are part of the learning journey.
+Despite the challenges, we emerged with valuable insights and a project that is now functional, feature-rich, and much more reliable.
+Yes, a few bugs remain, but they are part of the learning journey and will continue to shape our development process.

 ---